Hamdan-KT/social-media-ui/BUGS.md

 # add message for empty relation user.. etc.. followers, following, mutual

 # audio type its getting playing even after completion of actual audio when changing play back speed

-# show only chats if there is atleast one message exist